Karen Robards: Career

 At the time that Robards's debut novel was published, the typical paperback historical romance novel had a shelf life of only three weeks.
 After three weeks, her novel was no longer available on bookstore shelves, and her publisher was reluctant to purchase any further work without seeing the sales figures for the current book.
 Undeterred, Robards dropped out of law school to pursue her writing career.
 To pay her bills, she took a job in an orthodontic clinic, writing a new novel in the ladies' room at the clinic while on her lunch break.
 She finished this second book, the contemporary romantic suspense To Love a Man, in three months.
 The book sold quickly to a different publisher and became the true launchpad for her writing career.

 Within the next several years, Robards had three additional historical romances published, including Sea Fire, the sequel to Island Flame, before To Love a Man was officially released.
 After the publication of To Love a Man, Robards's new publisher contracted her to write two novels per year, one a historical romance and the other contemporary romantic suspense.
 In the late 1980s and early 1990s, however, publishers began to fear that the contemporary romance market was "dead", and Robards was asked to write only historicals.
 She switched publishers in the early 1990s, moving to Dell, and convinced them to take a chance on a new contemporary romance.
 That novel, One Summer, was Robards' first hardcover contemporary novel, and its success convinced Dell to ask Robards to concentrate on her contemporary novels.
 Her novels have been translated into eleven languages.

 According to Romantic Times Magazine, "Robards has a true flair for characterization and excels at adding large doses of humor to the spicy mix."
 She has won a Romantic Times Career Achievement Award, six Affaire de Coeur Silver Pen awards for favorite romance novelist, along with multiple other awards for her novels.

+Personal life

 Robards lives in her hometown, Louisville, Kentucky, with her husband, Doug Robards, and their three sons, Jack, Chris, and Peter.
 Her parents, three brothers, and sister live nearby.